Aeron/ikev2-strongswan-vpn/README.md

 Usage: /entrypoint.sh [COMMAND [<NAME>]]

 Commands:
-  add-psk     Add a new PSK credential get-psk     Print a secret for a PSK credential del-psk     Delete a PSK credential set-psk-id  Enforce an ID usage for a PSK credential profile     Print a device management profile for macOS/iOS
+  add-psk      Add a new PSK credential get-psk      Print a secret for a PSK credential del-psk      Delete a PSK credential set-psk-id   Enforce an ID usage for a PSK credential profile-psk  Print a PSK device management profile for macOS/iOS
                [requires: $HOST]
   start        Start the charon-systemd
+               [default]

 Parameters:
   <NAME>       A desired PSK credential name
                [default: "default"]
 ```

 ### PSK Credentials